SwathiPulipati/OpenWeatherProject/README.md

 # OpenWeatherProject
-Hello!
-This is my Open Weather Project.
+This is my open weather project, showcasing my first use of RESTful APIs and UI/UX design.